-The Nominating and Corporate Governance Committee is appointed by the Board of Directors to select and recommend to the Board the director nominees to be presented for election at future annual meetings of stockholders and to review and assess our corporate governance procedures.
-During 2010, the members of the Committee were, and presently are, James J. Greed, Chairman, Stuart F. Daniels, James W. Schwartz and Thomas J. Reilly.
+The Nominating and Corporate Governance Committee is appointed by the Board of Directors to select the director nominees to be presented for election at future annual meetings of stockholders and to review and assess our corporate governance procedures.
+During 2012, the members of the Committee were Stuart F. Daniels, James W. Schwartz and, until their deaths on May 2, 2012 and September 15, 2012, respectively, James J. Greed, who served as Chairman, and Thomas J. Reilly.
+The Board of Directors elected James W. Schwartz as Chairman of the Committee, effective May 14, 2012.
+Upon their election as directors, Steven J. Abrams and William Kraut were also appointed as members of the Nominating and Corporate Governance Committee.
 The Board of Directors has determined that each of the members of the Committee is independent within the meaning of the NASDAQ Rules.
 See "Nominating Procedures" for information regarding the process for identifying and evaluating nominees, procedures for stockholder nominations and director qualifications.
-The Committee held two meetings during 2010.
+The Committee held two meetings during 2012.

 The Intellectual Property Committee is appointed by the Board of Directors to review, evaluate and make recommendations to the Board regarding the development, protection, and acquisition of intellectual property that is or may be used in our business.
-During 2010, the members of the Committee were, and presently are, Stuart F. Daniels, Chairman, Alyn R. Holt and Robert E. Matthiessen.
+During 2012, the members of the Committee were, and presently are, Stuart F. Daniels, Chairman, Alyn R. Holt and Robert E. Matthiessen.
 Daniel J. Graham, James Pelrin and certain other members of our management team serve as non-voting members of the Committee.
-The Committee held one meeting in 2010.
+The Committee held one meeting in 2012.